ICE Connect

 Please enter an email address for the invited user.

-Remove User from Account
+Remove User from Project

 Disable Owner privileges